Sand to Snow National Monument

 Sand to Snow National Monument is a U.S. National Monument located in San Bernardino County and northern Riverside County, Southern California.

 It protects diverse montane and desert habitats of the San Bernardino Mountains, southern Mojave Desert, and northwestern Colorado Desert.

 Geography

 The national monument protects a total of 154,000 acres, with the Bureau of Land Management (BLM) managing 83000 acres acres, and the USFS−San Bernardino National Forest managing 71000 acres.
 It extends from around 1000 ft on the Coachella Valley desert floor up to over 11000 ft in the San Bernardino Mountains.

 Over 100000 acres of the national monument are within the San Gorgonio Wilderness area, which was designated by Congress in 1964.
 An eastern border in the Little San Bernardino Mountains abuts Joshua Tree National Park.
-A separate section expands the Bighorn Mountain Wilderness area to the northeast.
+An detached section of the monument, Black Lava Butte, expands the Bighorn Mountain Wilderness area to the northeast.